chetansinghsajwan/notes/http/message.md

 A message consists of the following in this order:

-- control data to describe and route the message
+- control data to describe and route the message (like method and resource)
 - a header section too convey additional information
 - a potentially unbounded stream of content
 - a trailer section too convey additional information